vamsi-bhavani/vb-aws-course/7. AWS Elastic Load Balancing (ELB)/README.md

 ----
 ### What is an AWS Network Load Balancer?

-AWS Network Load Balancer (NLB) is a load balancing solution designed to handle high volumes of traffic with low latency.
-It operates at the transport layer (Layer 4) and is capable of handling millions of requests per second while maintaining ultra-low latencies.
+- AWS Amazon Web Services Network Load Balancer (NLB) is a high-performance load balancing service designed to handle very high volumes of traffic with ultra-low latency.
+- It operates at the Transport Layer (Layer 4) and routes traffic based on TCP, UDP, and TLS protocols.
+- It is capable of handling millions of requests per second while maintaining high performance and scalability.

-### Benefits of an AWS Network Load Balancer
+### Benefits of AWS Network Load Balancer (NLB)

+* Works at Transport Layer (Layer 4): Operates at Layer 4 and routes traffic based on TCP, UDP, and TLS connections.

-1. **High Throughput:** Handles millions of requests per second with ultra-low latencies.
+* High Throughput: Handles millions of requests per second with ultra-low latency and high performance.

-2. **Static IP:** Provides a static IP address per Availability Zone (AZ) for easy integration with applications.
+* Static IP: Provides a static IP address for each Availability Zone, making integration with external systems easier.

-3. **TLS Termination:** Supports TLS termination for end-to-end encryption.
+* TLS Termination: Supports TLS termination to handle secure encrypted traffic efficiently.

-4. **Target Group Support:** Routes traffic to target groups using IP addresses and ports.
+* Target Group Support: Routes traffic to targets using IP addresses, EC2 instances, or ports for flexible backend management.

-5. **Health Checks:** Performs health checks on targets to ensure only healthy targets receive traffic.
+* Health Checks: Continuously checks target health and sends traffic only to healthy targets.

+* Better for Real-Time Applications: Ideal for gaming, IoT, video streaming, and high-performance applications requiring fast response.

+* Preserves Source IP: Maintains the original client IP address, useful for security and application logging.

+* Highly Scalable: Automatically scales to handle sudden and large traffic spikes without performance issues.

+* Supports Multi-Protocol Traffic: Can handle both TCP and UDP traffic efficiently.
 ----
 ### Lab Session - Creation of an AWS Network Load Balancer